United States Environmental Protection Agency

 Loading...

-Supplemental Public Water Supply PFAS Monitoring Data
+Supplemental Public Water System PFAS Monitoring Data

 EPA included six PFAS in the Unregulated Contaminant Monitoring Rule (Round 3), which required certain public water systems (all those serving 10,000 people or more and a sample of smaller systems) to collect and test samples for contaminants between 2013 and 2015.
 A number of states and individual public water systems have been testing source water and finished water for larger sets of PFAS, but these records are not submitted to EPA.
 While the information is not submitted to EPA, SDWIS State was modified to allow states to store PFAS monitoring results in the states’ instances of SDWIS State.
 Additionally, outside of UCMR testing, EPA is conducting a limited, voluntary program to better understand PFAS in tribal public drinking water systems.
 That data is also included here.